 In this case, we use the same regions as the National Association of Realtors, which you can see here.

 note: PR is Puerto Rico

 We should probably note this is based on Spectora home inspectors.
 In rural states with less home inspectors, or in states with less Spectora home inspectors, these numbers might not represent the market as well.
 But for the most part, they're probably a good gauge.

 The US Department of Housing and Urban Development (HUD) gives a typical price range of $300-$500, and cautions that "cost does not necessarily reflect quality".

 Fixr, a popular home services site, got their home inspection cost range of $175-$600 from IndependentInspectors.org.

 InterNachi, the largest home inspector trade association, has a home inspection fee calculator that estimates for inspectors what they want to charge.

 You probably should know what's included for the price.

 There are a couple major home inspection associations that dictate what a home inspection covers, but in general, you can expect to have the following areas and systems inspected:

 Take a look at the website and reviews of the inspector that your agent recommended.
-Get a quote.